-People are constantly looking for an ideal weight loss product, so we decided to take a look at Carb Ease to see if it stands up to the hype.
-We looked at the ingredients, the customer service of the company, and the clinical reviews.
-Then we read hundreds of user comments and reviews to try and reach a consensus.
-Here is the condensed version of our findings; hopefully it will help you reach a decision.
+People are constantly looking for an ideal weight-loss product, so we decided to take a look at Carb Ease to see if it stands up to the hype.
+We looked at the ingredients, side effects, customer service and clinical reviews.
+Then, we read hundreds of user comments and reviews to try and reach a consensus.
+Finally, we summarized and condensed so you have the bottom line.

 What You Need to Know

-First of all, Carb Ease is a dietary supplement containing a mixture of Phase 2 ® white kidney bean extract (seed–Phaseolus vulgaris), ID-alG™ extract (brown seaweed–Ascophyllum nodosum), green coffee extract (Svetol ®) (fruit–Coffea canephora robusta P.), gelatin, grape seed extract, microcrystalline cellulose, silicon dioxide, and magnesium stearate.
-When a user takes 2 pills 15 minutes before the largest meal of the day, the product supposedly supports weight loss by stopping the absorption of fats and maintaining healthy glucose levels.
+First of all, Carb Ease is a dietary supplement containing a mixture of Phase 2 ® white kidney bean extract, brown seaweed, green coffee extract, Svetol, gelatin, grape seed extract, microcrystalline cellulose, silicon dioxide and magnesium stearate.
+When a user takes 2 pills 15 minutes before the largest meal of the day, the product supposedly supports weight-loss by stopping the absorption of fats and maintaining healthy glucose levels.

 One of the first things we noticed about Carb Ease was the cost.
-“If you take the pill as directed, it’s possible that you will see some results,” said our research editor, “but at $37.95 for 60 capsules, a consumer should require a substantial amount of evidence that the product will work.
-Adding almost $40.00 a month to the budget can be a lot for an unproven pill.”
+“If you take the pill as directed, it’s possible that you will see some results,” said our Research Editor, “But, at $37.95 for 60 capsules, a consumer may want a substantial amount of evidence that the product will work.”

 “Not worth the money,” said another.

 Scroll below for one of the best products we’ve seen over the last year.

 After reading through many more reviews, we realized that the results promised by Carb Ease didn’t always happen.
 Some people even claimed that they gained weight.
 “Used this product for 2 months and it didn’t work.
 Very disappointed!” said one customer online.